TanmoySG/wunderDB/README.md

     Action - <kbd>add-data</kbd> - Used for Adding new data to a Collection.

+    Payloads:
-    Payloads - <kbd>database</kbd> - Name of Database where Collection is to be created
+    - <kbd>database</kbd> - Name of Database where Collection is to be created
     - <kbd>collection</kbd> - Name of Collection where data is to be added
     - <kbd>data</kbd> - The data that needs to be added to a collection.
 Headers must match the Schema header, else it generates error.

     ```
     {